 Between May 6th and December 19th, 2019, GoldenEye will be undergoing construction to certain areas on property to enhance the overall experience.
-Special reduced room rates, complimentary activities, and creative dining experiences are being offered during this period.
+Special reduced room rates and complimentary activities are being offered during this period.
 Construction will be done section by section and only in the daytime to minimize guest exposure.

 Please acknowledge that by booking a stay with us at the reduced rate during this time, you understand some areas of the property will be under construction and inaccessible.
 Thank you for understanding and supporting GoldenEye during our ongoing improvements.

 When Chris first began building, he started with a hut for himself, then added one for his mum, then he built a one-, two- and three-bedroom villa.
 Each had its own style and vibe, and all were designed to be very private, enclosed in a lush jungle of tropical plants and trees.
 Chris furnished each with sexy outdoor showers and deep clawfoot tubs set between oversized palm leaves.
 All had airy verandas and kitchens.
 These timeless luxuries, paired with the thoughtful way we arrange your room (Blackwell Rum, hand-dyed batik robes, our selection of bath and beauty products made with local botanical ingredients), make your stay at GoldenEye extraordinary.

 StrangeWays is the name of this three-bedroom villa, located on a bluff on the top of a cliff with sweeping oceanfront views of the Caribbean Sea and personal butler service.
 Stone steps, descending from the lush, tropical garden lead to a private swimming patio with direct access into the lagoon.
 The villa itself consists of a small compound.
 One structure is a master bedroom with living room.
 Two additional structures have one bedroom each.
 Yet another houses the kitchen.
 You might think this design – so unique and so private – would explain this villa’s name.
 In fact, StrangeWays references the mystical influences always at play on this magical island.